awesomephant/blog/posts/2025-11-16-the-tate-modern-posted-my-job-application-on-the-internet.md

 There are dozens of touching stories about childhood visits to the Tate, dreams of one day being part of the team and reconnecting to long-abandoned artistic ambitions, and hundreds of more-or-less convincing narratives about “working in an agile environment”, “championing the user” and “building engaging web products” in various small businesses.

 Hundreds of referees from all walks of life are listed with names, phone numbers, and short missives sketching the applicant’s relation to them (“we used to work at a restaurant together”, “he is my flying instructor”, “he managed me for a year”).
 Most list one or two referees, I’m the only person to give four.
-One writer rendered the word Tate in all-uppercase letters throughout their submission, perhaps as a sign of reverence.
+One writer rendered the word _Tate_ in all-uppercase letters throughout their submission, perhaps as a sign of reverence.

 All together, the leaked applications (for one job alone) constitute about 150,000 words — a novel’s worth — of what JG Ballard termed “invisible literature”, that sprawling field of unrecognised narrative production encompassing “technical manuals, pharmaceutical company brochures, think-tank internal documents, PR company position papers”[^1], from which, [he suggested in 1971](https://www.jgballard.ca/non_fiction/jgb_fictions.html), emerges the “intact reality of our time”.

 ---

 My application to the Tate, like most people’s applications to most jobs, was rejected without comment.
 Reading through the leaked materials, I was looking for some hint as to why I didn’t make it to an interview — maybe there was a slate of PhDs in Updating Museum Shop Websitology ahead of me, or I had make some fatal error, like misspelling my own name.
 I found neither.
-Applying for work remains [an unlikely shot in the dark](https://www.maxkohler.com/posts/abolish-the-job-application/).
+Applying for work remains [an costly shot in the dark](https://www.maxkohler.com/posts/abolish-the-job-application/).

 ---